top of page

 What kinds of things could I make?

-Practically anything!
-Some things our students have made: mugs, plates, vases, pipes, plant stakes, wall hangings, charcuterie boards, wall-hung plant pockets, spoon rests, soap dishes, ceramic flowers, ceramic spoons...
+Practically anything you can imagine!
+Our students have crafted mugs, plates, vases, pipes, plant stakes, wall hangings, charcuterie boards, wall-hung plant pockets, spoon rests, soap dishes, ceramic flowers, and even ceramic spoons.
+Each piece reflects the maker’s unique touch and personality.

 Photo Gallery